yolo-county-public-defender/media_sorting/README.md

 # Media Sorter

 A Python utility that helps organize files by separating media and non-media content.
 It handles unzipping of archives and moves non-media files to a backup location while preserving the original directory structure.
+The backup directory is automatically created if it doesn't exist.

 ## Quick Start